chopyy/dtuchsch.github.io/about.md

 # Work

-Hi, this is Daniel, R&D engineer at Heilbronn University located in the south of Germany.
-I'm dealing with robotics and autonomos driver assistance.
-I'm passionate about programming especially in C and C++, control theory, automotive, embedded and real-time systems.
+Hi, this is Daniel, R&D engineer at Heilbronn University, Germany.
+I'm working in the fields of human-robot collaboration and autonomous driving.
+I'm passionate about programming in C and C++, control theory, digital signal processing, embedded and real-time systems.

-Plus, there's an exception...
-I like writing documentations and reports.

 # Studies

-Currently I'm owning a BSc degree in electric motor systems and mechatronics.
-My thesis was based on a research work on the use of C++ in safety critical systems.
+I'm a graduate student having a BSc degree in electric motor systems and mechatronics.

-There are currently some publications pending.
-I will give an update on this soon.